Cross-scale predictive dictionaries: Introduction

 \section{Introduction}

-Visual signals exhibit strong correlation across scales that can often be modeled and exploited to enhance image processing algorithms \cite{adelson1991pyramids,secker2003lifting}.
-An important example of this idea is the multi-scale coding of images using the wavelet-tree model which provides both a sparse as well as a predictive model for the occurrence of non-zero wavelet coefficients across scales \cite{wainwright2001random}.
-Specifically, the wavelet tree model arranges the wavelet coefficients of an image onto a tree such that nodes on the tree correspond to the coefficients and each level corresponds to coefficients associated with a particular scale.
-Under such an organization, the dominant non-zero coefficients form a connected rooted sub-tree\cite{baraniuk1999optimal}, i.e., children of a node with small wavelet coefficients are expected to take small values as well.
-The wavelet tree model is central to many compression \cite{shapiro1993embedded}, sensing \cite{baraniuk2010model,deutsch2009adaptive}, and processing algorithms \cite{baraniuk1999optimal}.
+Images are strongly correlated across scales, a fact that is often modeled and exploited to enhance image processing algorithms \cite{adelson1991pyramids,secker2003lifting}.
+An important example of this idea is the wavelet tree model which provides a sparse as well as a \textit{predictive} model for the occurrence of non-zero wavelet coefficients across spatial scales \cite{wainwright2001random}.
+The wavelet tree model arranges the wavelet coefficients of an image onto a tree whose nodes correspond to the coefficients and each level corresponds to coefficients associated with a particular scale.
+Under such an organization, the dominant non-zero coefficients form a connected rooted sub-tree \cite{baraniuk1999optimal}, i.e., children of a node with small wavelet coefficients are expected to take small values as well.
+This property has found widespread applicability in tasks like compression \cite{shapiro1993embedded}, sensing \cite{baraniuk2010model,deutsch2009adaptive}, and processing \cite{baraniuk1999optimal}.
+While the wavelet tree model provides excellent approximation capabilities for images, similar models with cross-scale predictive property are largely unknown for other visual signals including videos, hyperspectral images, and light fields.

-Learnt dictionaries provide an alternate approach to wavelets in terms of enabling sparse representations \cite{olshausen1997sparse}.
-Given a large amount of data, there are many approaches that \textit{learn} a dictionary such that the training dataset can be expressed as a sparse linear combination of the elements/atoms of the dictionary.
-The reliance on machine learning, as opposed to analytic constructions as in the case of wavelets, provides immense flexibility towards obtaining a dictionary that is tuned to the specifics of a particular signal class or application.
-Yet, in spite of a large body of work devoted to learning sparse representations, there is little work devoted to learning predictive models that exploit correlations across spatial, temporal, spectral and angular scales.
+Overcomplete dictionaries provide an alternate approach for enabling sparse representations \cite{olshausen1997sparse}.
+Given a large amount of data, we can \textit{learn} a dictionary such that the training dataset can be expressed as a sparse linear combination of the elements/atoms of the dictionary.
+The reliance on learning, as opposed to analytic constructions as in the case of wavelets, provides immense flexibility towards obtaining a dictionary that is tuned to the specifics of a particular signal class.
+Overcomplete dictionaries have found wide applicability for sensing and processing of images \cite{aharon2006img}, videos \cite{hitomi2011video}, light fields \cite{marwah2012compressive}, and other visual signals \cite{hui2015dictionary}.
+However, not much attention has been paid to the incorporation of predictive models to enable speed ups by exploiting correlations across spatial, temporal and angular scales.